 By Rick Steves

 If you shop...shop around.
 Many people make their European holiday one long shopping spree.
 This suits your guide and the local tourist industry just fine.
-Guides are quick to say, “If you haven’t bought a Rolex, you haven’t really been to Switzerland,” or "You can’t say you’ve experienced Florence if you haven’t bargained for and bought a leather coat.”
+Guides are quick to say, “If you haven’t bought a Rolex, you haven’t really been to Switzerland,” or, “You can’t say you’ve experienced Florence if you haven’t bargained for and bought a leather coat.”

 Keep your guide happy.
 Leading a tour is a demanding job with lots of responsibility, paperwork, babysitting, and miserable hours.
 Very often, guides are tired.
-They’re away from home and family, often for months on end, and are surrounded by foreigners having an extended party that they’re probably not in the mood for.
+They’re away from home and family, often for months on end, and are surrounded by foreigners having an extended party that they’re not always in the mood for.
 Most guides treasure their time alone and keep their distance from the group socially.
 Each tourist has personal demands, and a big group can amount to one big pain in the bus for the guide.

 Independent-type tourists tend to threaten guides.
 Maintain your independence without alienating your guide.
 Don’t insist on individual attention when the guide is hounded by countless others.
 Wait for a quiet moment to ask for advice or offer feedback.
-If a guide wants to, he can give his entire group a lot of extras — but when he pouts, everyone loses.
-Your objective, which requires some artistry, is to keep the guide on your side without letting him take advantage of you.